ava/use-email-autocomplete/README.md

 # useEmailAutocomplete
-📬 A React hook for email autocomplete inputs
+📬 A React hook for email autocomplete inputs (⚠️ under construction, not all features implemented yet)

 Installation
 ------------